FelixButzbach/WeReHe/Readme.md

   - Add the current date to all cards that have been edited or added
 6. Export with markup styling

+## TODO:
+- Clean the code (create a helper module and separate files for each component)
+- Add option to mark a new task directly as DONE once it was inserted
+- Add a favicon, so that it is easier to find
+- Highlight the currently active card (so that it is easier to see via video calls) (maybe via hover animation?!)
+- Add the link to the corresponding Trello card of each task somewhere.
+- Add the 'puff' animation when marking a task DONE
+- Create some kind of shared session, so that the others can join and see the same content and add or edit it

 ## Log:
 - 06.02.23, 20:15: Started